 Such an analysis can also be applied to other superlexical prefixes because superlexicals always have a homophonous lexical counterpart (superlexicals form a subset of lexical prefixes) and their meaning can be treated as a certain abstraction of the meaning of the corresponding lexical prefix.
 Recall that I argued in chapter 2.8 that at least some superlexical prefixes should be analysed as lexical prefixes, with the difference that they license the presence of a higher functional head in the derivation.
-If the proposal with reanalysis of superlexical prefixes is on the right track, then such cases can be viewed as a transition-period cases and we expect that later such superlexical prefixes will be fully grammaticalised and merge directly in a higher functional projection.
+If the proposal with reanalysis of superlexical prefixes is on the right track, then such cases can be viewed as a transition-period cases and we expect that later such superlexical prefixes will be fully grammaticalised and merge directly in the higher clausal position and project the corresponding functional projection.